-Electroencephalography Simultaneous video and EEG recording of two guitarists improvising.
-Electroencephalography (EEG) is the recording of electrical activity along the scalp.
-EEG measures voltage fluctuations resulting from ionic current flows within the neurons of the brain.
-In clinical contexts, EEG refers to the recording of the brain's spontaneous electrical activity over a short period of time, usually 20–40 minutes, as recorded from multiple electrodes placed on the scalp.
-Diagnostic applications generally focus on the spectral content of EEG, that is, the type of neural oscillations that can be observed in EEG signals.
 Diffusion MRI Diffusion MRI (or dMRI) is a magnetic resonance imaging (MRI) method which came into existence in the mid-1980s.
 It allows the mapping of the diffusion process of molecules, mainly water, in biological tissues, in vivo and non-invasively.
 Molecular diffusion in tissues is not free, but reflects interactions with many obstacles, such as macromolecules, fibers, membranes, etc. Water molecule diffusion patterns can therefore reveal microscopic details about tissue architecture, either normal or in a diseased state.
 The first diffusion MRI images of the normal and diseased brain were made public in 1985.
 Since then, diffusion MRI, also referred to as diffusion tensor imaging or DTI (see section below) has been extraordinarily successful.
 Its main clinical application has been in the study and treatment of neurological disorders, especially for the management of patients with acute stroke.

 Online Creative Writing Courses Offered Free by Top Universities and Educational Websites Getting Educated for Free 1.
 Introductory Courses The Brain: A Body Fit for a Freaky-Big Brain Aiello and Wheeler noted that this dramatic increase in brain size would seem to have required a dramatic increase in metabolism—the same way that adding an air-conditioning system to a house would increase the electricity bill.
 Yet humans burn the same number of calories, scaled to size, as other primates.
 Somehow, Aiello and Wheeler argued, our ancestors found a way to balance their energy budget.
 As they expanded their brains, perhaps they slimmed down other organs.